arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 07/02/2020 20:30 (UTC)`.
+The last change was detected on `Friday 07/03/2020 11:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code